-Any idea for a capability or feature within the project is captured as a Story.
-At the beginning of the project, our team and the Project Owner will create and list out a group of stories to kick-start the Scrum process.
-This list of stories is known as the Product Backlog.
-Over time, the Product Backlog will change as new work is added, or as existing work is completed.
+Any idea for a function or feature in the project is a Story.
+At the project’s beginning, our team and the Product Owner will create several Stories to kick-start the Scrum process.
+We call this list of stories the Product Backlog.
+The Scrum Team estimates how long they each believe a Story will take to complete and plan accordingly.
+Over time, the Product Backlog will change when the team adds new work or finishes existing tasks.

 The project timeline occurs in two-week intervals we call Sprints.
 At the beginning of each Sprint, the Scrum Team chooses several Stories to complete from the Product Backlog.

 Occasionally, work may take less time or more time than originally estimated.
 If the team completes Stories early, developers can start working on Stories in the Product Backlog.
 If for any reason a Story takes longer than expected, the Scrum Team may reorganize the order of Stories.
 The Product Owner oversees and grants approval any time the team reassesses a Story.